Short-term respite, stabilization, and plan development for children and youth with I/DD (ages 8-18)

 - Short-term break in caregiving, up to thirty (30) days total in a calendar year.

-- Data related to the child’s challenging behaviors which can be used in the development of a Functional Assessment (FA) and a Positive Behavior Support Plan (PBSP).
+- Data collection related to the child’s challenging behaviors which can be used in the development of a Functional Assessment (FA) and a Positive Behavior Support Plan (PBSP).

 - Observation and development of therapeutic teaching and training techniques that are useful to support their child upon his/her return home.

 Services are Provided in Licensed Staffed Residential homes, in lieu of a short term stay at a Residential Habilitation Center.
-Each setting has up to 4 individuals in the home at a time.

 - Eligible for DDA services per RCW 71A.10.020(3);